GDPR and CPRA: rethinking analytics

 • URL

-• number of errors like trying to go to a restricted page or trying to brute-force
+• number of error like trying to go to a restricted page or trying to brute-force

-• user’s country (easy with your IP) but I don’t need to save this IP, just the country, It is so easy and a lot more privacy-friendly
+• user’s country (easy with your IP) but I don’t need to save this IP, just the country, so easy and a lot more privacy-friendly

 • screen size

-It’s just an example but please, stop accumulating 5/10/20 trackers just to know what you can know just by reading correctly information from the user’s browser and your reverse proxy/webserver.
+It’s just an example but please, stop accumulating 5/10/20 trackers just to know what you can know just reading correctly information from the user’s browser and your reverse-proxy/webserver.